MicrosoftDocs/cpp-docs/docs/cpp/function-template-instantiation.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology:
+ms.technology: ["cpp-language"]
-  - "cpp-language"
 ms.tgt_pltfrm: ""
 ms.topic: "language-reference"
-dev_langs:
+dev_langs: ["C++"]
-  - "C++"
-helpviewer_keywords:
-  - "templates, instantiation"
-  - "function templates, instantiation"
-  - "instantiation, function templates" ms.assetid: f22a07c7-3ad1-465a-84f5-8737e274bd47
+helpviewer_keywords: ["templates, instantiation", "function templates, instantiation", "instantiation, function templates"] ms.assetid: f22a07c7-3ad1-465a-84f5-8737e274bd47 caps.latest.revision: 8
-caps.latest.revision: 8
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
-ms.workload:
+ms.workload: ["cplusplus"]
-  - "cplusplus"
 ---
 # Function Template Instantiation
 When a function template is first called for each type, the compiler creates an instantiation.
 Each instantiation is a version of the templated function specialized for the type.
 This instantiation will be called every time the function is used for the type.
 If you have several identical instantiations, even in different modules, only one copy of the instantiation will end up in the executable file.